Outer Join Operator (+) Restrictions in 12.1.0.2?

 blank

 I’m currently reviewing a draft of Roger Troller’s updated PL/SQL and SQL Coding Guidelines version 3.0.
-One guideline recommends to use ANSI join syntax.
+One guideline recommends using ANSI join syntax.
 The mentioned reasons are

 ANSI join syntax does not have as many restrictions as the ORACLE join syntax has.
 Furthermore ANSI join syntax supports the full outer join.
 A third advantage of the ANSI join syntax is the separation of the join condition from the query filters.